top of page

 Matt served in the United States Marine Corps as an Intelligence Specialist and is now a Technology Support Specialist for The Dixie Group, Inc. As a veteran who had to adjust to life after the Marines, he understands the importance of helping other veterans find their new purpose after military service.
 Matt and his wife, Anissa have lived in Calhoun, GA, for 27 years and recently bought their own farm.
 Matt is active in his church and enjoys spending time outdoors.

-Hero Agriculture Board Member Bill Gleaton
+Hero Agriculture Board Member Michelle Quinn

 Nonprofit Status